burhanxtr/UnitOfWork/README.md

 ## Support MySQL multiple databases/tables sharding

 > In MySQL, physically, a schema is synonymous with a database.
 You can substitute the keyword SCHEMA instead of DATABASE in MySQL SQL syntax, for example using CREATE SCHEMA instead of CREATE DATABASE.
 Some other database products draw a distinction.
-For example, in the Oracle Database product, a schema represents only a part of a database: the tables and other objects owned by a single user.
+For example, in the Oracle Database product, a schema represents only a part of a database: the tables and other objects owned by a single user..

 So, for MySQL, the easy way to support this feature is to dynamically change the SCHEMA at the runtime.